John Hull (merchant)

-John Hull (December 18, 1624 – October 1, 1683) was a silversmith, merchant, military officer, and politician in the Massachusetts Bay Colony.
-Starting as a silversmith in Boston, he became the moneyer responsible for issuing the colony’s coinage in the mid-1600s.
-He was a successful trader and engaged in several ventures in the slave trade.
-He was also an early benefactor of Harvard University and founder of Old South Church.
+John Hull (December 18, 1624 – October 1, 1683) was an English-born merchant, silversmith, slave trader and politician who spent the majority of his life in the Massachusetts Bay Colony.
+After arriving in North America, he worked as a silversmith in Boston before becoming the moneyer responsible for issuing the colony's pine tree shillings in the mid-17th century.
+Hull was also a successful merchant and engaged in slave-trading on multiple occasions.
+He was also an early benefactor of Harvard College and a co-founder of the Old South Church.

 Early life and family

-John Hull was born on December 18, 1624 in Market Harborough, Leicestershire, England, the son of blacksmith Robert Hull and Elizabeth Hull.
-At age eleven, he immigrated to the Massachusetts Bay Colony with his father, mother, and half-brother, departing Bristol on September 28, 1635, and arriving in Boston on November 7.
+John Hull was born on December 18, 1624, in Market Harborough, Leicestershire, England, the son of blacksmith Robert Hull and Elizabeth Storer.
+At age eleven, he immigrated to the Massachusetts Bay Colony with his father, mother, and half-brother Richard Storer, departing Bristol on September 28, 1635, and arriving in Boston on November 7.
 The colony gave Robert Hull a 25-acre farming plot, though he primarily made his living as a smith.

 In England, Hull received an education at a grammar school.
-After immigrating, he attended Boston Latin School for two years, followed by a seven-year smithing apprenticeship.
-Hermann F. Clarke speculates that Hull would have finished his apprenticeship around 1643 or 1644.
+After immigrating, he attended Boston Latin School for two years, followed by a seven-year smithing apprenticeship, which could have lasted from 1639 to 1646, though Hermann F. Clarke speculates that Hull would have finished his apprenticeship around 1643 or 1644.
 In December 1646, his father deeded to him a house and garden, where he began practicing the silversmith trade.

-On May 11, 1647, he married Judith Quincy (1626–1695), daughter of Judith Pares (d.
-1654) and Edmund Quincy, in a ceremony officiated by John Winthrop.
+On May 11, 1647, he married Judith Quincy, daughter of Judith Pares and Edmund Quincy, in a ceremony officiated by John Winthrop.
 In 1648, they joined John Cotton's First Church in Boston.
 John and Judith had five children, four of whom died in infancy.
 They had twin girls on January 23, 1652, both of whom died at age one.
 On November 3, 1654, they had a son who died after 11 days, and in 1658 they had a second son, Samuel, who lived nineteen days.
-Their only child to survive to adulthood, Hannah, was born on February 14, 1657.
-She married Samuel Sewall on February 28, 1676, and died on October 19, 1717.
+Their only child to survive to adulthood, Hannah, was born on February 14, 1657, and married Samuel Sewall on February 28, 1676.

-Boston mint
+Silversmith

-On May 26, 1652, during the English Commonwealth period, the Massachusetts General Court authorized the creation of Massachusetts coinage in shilling, sixpence and threepence denominations to address a coin shortage in the colony.
-To that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
-Hull was made Boston "mintmaster" and the colonial government paid for tools and construction of a minting facility on Hull's land.
-He employed Robert Sanderson as his assistant.
-Sanderson may have been primarily responsible for producing the coins.
+Hull employed Robert Sanderson as his assistant in his silversmithing business, and also had apprentices, including Sanderson's three sons, Samuel Paddy, Jeremiah Dummer, Timothy Dwight, and Daniel Quincy.
+Sanderson's mark is present alongside Hull's on almost all pieces produced by the shop.
+A set of silver beakers are among the only of Hull's surviving works completed without assistance from Sanderson or an apprentice.